 To Our WONDERFUL PARENTS…

-We are very excited you have found our book and want you to know that it is a perfect read-aloud for ages 5-7 and a compelling read for children ages 8 years and older.
+We are very excited you have found our book and want you to know that it is a perfect read-aloud for grades K-2nd students (Ages 5-8) and a compelling read for children in 3rd grade and above (Ages 9 and up).
 The illustrations are captivatingly beautiful and will engage your child throughout the entire story.

 We truly believe our book is sure to be a family favorite for teaching patriotic values and we hope you will think of our book for birthdays, Christmas holidays, or a teacher thank you gift!